 *Train carriage accommodation cannot be guaranteed.
 Other accommodation types used include modern and spacious pioneer cabins.

 Departing Undara we begin the final leg of our journey to Cairns.
 On the way we pass through the scenic Atherton Tablelands and visit the stunning Millaa Millaa Falls.
-We arrive into Cairns mid-afternoon and check in to the Shangri-La Hotel, located on the Cairns Marina.
+We arrive into Cairns mid-afternoon and check in to the Riley, a Crystalbrook Collection Resort, located on the esplanade.
 Here we enjoy our final dinner together in the hotel restaurant and celebrate our adventures through Outback Queensland.
-(B, L, D)
+Meals: B.L.D

 After breakfast enjoy a free morning before being transferred to the airport or your accommodation if staying on in Cairns.
-(B)
+Meals: B

 Past Passenger Loyalty Rewards